-Species and communities with significant or high risks were prioritised for interim action through spatial analysis, literature review, interviews with scientific experts and updates from scientists conducting field reconnaissance following the 2019-20 bushfires.
-This additional assessment identified 32 species and communities at the greatest risk of serious or irreversible environmental damage in the short term.
+Most interim measures were targeted within fire-affected regions, ensuring species and communities impacted by bushfire are supported during their recovery.
+Species and communities were prioritised for interim action through spatial analysis, literature review, interviews with experts, and updates from scientists conducting field reconnaissance following the 2019-20 bushfires.
+This prioritisation identified 32 species and communities at the greatest risk of serious or irreversible environmental damage in the short term.

 This work builds upon existing protections for our forest-dependent threatened species and communities.
 It supports the Victorian forest management system to deliver on key objectives of the RFAs: the conservation and recovery of threatened species and communities and the ecologically sustainable management of Victoria’s forests.

-These reviews indicated that the approach and methodologies applied were appropriate to inform whether interim protections and management should be undertaken; and
+- The approach and methodologies applied were appropriate to inform whether interim protections and management should be undertaken; and

 The assessors included personnel with vast experience and knowledge of most of the listed species and communities.
-Improvements identified by the independent reviewers will be incorporated in future work as far as possible.
+The independent experts were:

 - John Woinarski – Professor, Research Institute for the Environment and Livelihoods (Charles Darwin University)